torik42/YaLafi/README.md

   (This worked well for German texts.)
 - Environments of type 'enumerate' do not yet generate numbered labels.
 - Default language is English.
 It is also used for an unknown language.

+Number of effective code lines (without blank and pure comment lines) is around 1000 for Tex2txt/tex2txt.py and 1200 for yalafi/\*.py in total.

 [Back to top](#yalafi-yet-another-latex-filter)